Blake Shelton Shares Gwen Stefani’s Reaction To His Proposal Countdown Clock

 “She’s getting it fixed up for me for sure,” The Voice coach then added, admitting that it will “probably be up to” Stefani as to whether or not they clock actually goes on the wall.

-He also made it clear that there’s little chance of Stefani actually proposing to him rather than the more traditional other way around, admitting that she told him, “‘You know this is not how this is gonna work'” after Ellen suggested it.
+He also made it clear that there’s little chance of Stefani actually proposing to him rather than the more traditional other way around, admitting that she told him that “this is not how this is gonna work'” after Ellen suggested it.

 DeGeneres gave Shelton the jokey present during his most recent appearance on her show, telling him that it was a countdown to get down on one knee.

-Handing over the huge clock which featured a cute picture of the twosome sharing a kiss, the country superstar jokingly flipped the moment back around to his girlfriend by saying, “So you’re saying… there’s a chance she’s going to ask me to marry her?
-You’re saying with this clock.”
+Handing over the huge clock which featured a cute picture of the twosome sharing a kiss, the country superstar jokingly flipped the moment back around to his girlfriend by saying, “So you’re saying… there’s a chance she’s going to ask me to marry her?”

-Ellen then teased on the show, “Now that she knows that you’re waiting for her to ask, now that she’s sees this, she’ll ask you.”
+Ellen then teased on the show, “Now that she knows that you’re waiting for her to ask, now that she sees this, she’ll ask you.”

-As The Inquisitr reported back in February, the comedian and talk show host did the exact same thing with Jennifer Lopez on her show mere days before her now fiancé Alex Rodriguez popped the question.
+As The Inquisitr reported back in February, the comedian and talk show host did the exact same thing with Jennifer Lopez on her show mere days before her now-fiancé, Alex Rodriguez, popped the question.

 DeGeneres presented the “Love Don’t Cost A Thing” singer with a very similar gift just before Valentine’s Day earlier this year and quipped at the time, “It’s basically to remind [Alex] that time is ticking and he should hurry up and propose.”